 Add the broth and the garlic and give it all a big stir, making sure to get the browned bits up off the bottom of the pan.
 Then turn off the Saute mode.

 Close the lid of the Instant Pot and make sure the valve is set to pressurize.
 Press the Pressure Cook button and set it for 8 minutes.

 When the cooking time is done, you can carefully release the pressure and open the lid.
 Use an immersion blender to blend the soup until it’s smooth.

 There are a few additional toppings you can use to dress up your soup, but it’s just as tasty without any garnish.
-Try adding croutons, pumpkin seeds, or a sprinkle of paprika.
+I sometimes add a drizzle of cream to the top.
+Or I’ll add red pepper flakes, croutons, pumpkin seeds, or a sprinkle of paprika.

 Looking for a main dish to serve with this Butternut Squash Soup?
 Here are a few options:

 YOU MIGHT ALSO LIKE

 Like this recipe?
 We’d love for you to share it on your Pinterest board!
 Click to follow our Pinterest boards so you can find all our recipes!

 Instagram it!
 If you try this recipe please tag #AFoodLoversKitchen on Instagram or Twitter.
 We love to see your photos of our recipes!
 Also follow us on Instagram, Twitter and Facebook to keep up on what we’re cooking up.